ThomasBleijendaal/RapidCMS/README.md

 it does not interfere with the rest of the entity.

-In order to start specifying how the UI for this entity, head to your `Startup.cs` and add `using RapidCMS.Common.Extensions;` at the top of the file, and put the following code in the `ConfigureServices` method.
+In order to start specifying how the UI for this entity, head to your `Startup.cs` and add `using RapidCMS.Core.Extensions;` at the top of the file, and put the following code in the `ConfigureServices` method.

 ```c#